-MTT 123 Machine Tool Theory II This course covers the principles involved in machining parts using machine including lathes, mills, drill presses, jig bores, and the attachments for each Prerequisite: MTT 111 MTT 125 Machine Tool Theory III 1-6-3 This course covers the principles involved in the machining, heat treating at of complex metal parts.
-Prerequisite: Permission of the Program Coordina 112 MTT 126 Machine Tool Practice III 1-9-4 This course covers the practical application of the principles in Machine Too III.
-Prerequisite: Permission of the Program Coordinator ol Theory MTT 171 Industrial Quality Control 2-0-2 This course covers the methods and procedures of quality control.
-MTT 221 Tool & Diemaking Theory I 2-3-3 This course covers the theory of a blanking and piercing die.
-Prerequisite: MTT 222 Tool & Diemaking Practice I 2-6-4 This course covers the manufacture of a simple cutting die or tools.
-Prerequi26 uisite: MII MTT 224 Tool & Diemaking Practice II 3-3-4 This course covers the construction of a compound and/or progressive die or tools.
-Prerequisite: Permission of the Program Coordinator MTT 232 Tool & Diemaking II 3-6-5 This course includes the manufacturing and use of a compound die or tools S. Prerequisite: Permission of the Program Coordinator MTT 241 Jigs and Fixtures I 1-3-2 This course includes the theory necessary to design working prints of simpl fixtures.
-Prerequisite: MTT 221 MTT 249 Introduction to CAM 2-3-3 This course covers the basic commands necessary to create a single part pr CNC machines using a graphics programming software. ogram for MTT 250 Principles of CNC 1-6-3 14111 230 This course is an introduction to the coding used in CNC programming.
-1-0-3 MTT 251 CNC Operations 2-3-3 201 This course is a study of CNC machine controls, setting tools and machine capabilities.
-Prerequisite: Permission of the Program Coordinator, MTT 25 MTT 252 CNC Setup & Operations 3-3-4 This course covers setup and operations.
-Prerequisite: Permission of the Pr rogram Coordinator, MTT 251 Ü MTT 258 Machine Tool Cam 2-3-3 This course is a study of computer assisted manufacturing graphics systems s needed to create CNC programs.
-MUS 105 Music Appreciation 3-0-3 This course is an introduction to the study of music with a focus on the eler music and their relationships, the musical characteristics of representative v composers, common musical forms and genres of various western and non NII IB 465 historical style periods, and appropriate listening experiences.
-Prerequisite NUR 109 Clinical Applications I 0-3-1 This course provides practice and performance of basic patient skills to ass meeting the needs of selected patients of varying ages.
-Prerequisite: Admi ADN program, Corequisite: NUR 214 ssion to the
+MTT 123 Machine Tool Theory II This course covers the principles involved in machining parts using machine including lathes, mills, drill presses, jig bores, and the attachments for each Prerequisite: MTT 111 MTT 125 Machine Tool Theory III This course covers the principles involved in the machining, heat treating a of complex metal parts.
+Prerequisite: Permission of the Program Coordinating MTT 126 Machine Tool Practice III This course covers the practical application of the principles in Machine Too III.
+Prerequisite: Permission of the Program Coordinator 1-9-4 ol Theory MTT 171 Industrial Quality Control This course covers the methods and procedures of quality control.
+2-0-2 Tool & Diemaking Theory I This course covers the theory of a blanking and piercing die.
+Prerequisite: MTT 222 Tool & Diemaking Practice I This course covers the manufacture of a simple cutting die or tools.
+Prereq 126 2-6-4 uisite: MTT MTT 224 Tool & Diemaking Practice II This course covers the construction of a compound and/or progressive die Prerequisite: Permission of the Program Coordinator 3-3-4 or tools.
+MTT 232 Tool & Diemaking II This course includes the manufacturing and use of a compound die or tool: Prerequisite: Permission of the Program Coordinator 3-6-5 s.
+MTT 241 Jigs and Fixtures I This course includes the theory necessary to design working prints of simplifixtures.
+Prerequisite: MTT 221 1-3-2 le jigs and MTT 249 Introduction to CAM This course covers the basic commands necessary to create a single part process of the course covers the basic programming software.
+2-3-3 rogram for MTT 250 Principles of CNC This course is an introduction to the coding used in CNC programming.
+1-6-3 MTT 251 CNC Operations This course is a study of CNC machine controls, setting tools and machine capabilities.
+Prerequisite: Permission of the Program Coordinator, MTT 25 MTT 252 CNC Setup & Operations This course covers setup and operations.
+Prerequisite: Permission of the P Coordinator, MTT 251 3-3-4 MTT 258 Machine Tool Cam This course is a study of computer assisted manufacturing graphics systems create CNC programs.
+2-3-3 s needed to MUS 105 Music Appreciation This course is an introduction to the study of music with a focus on the eler music and their relationships, the musical characteristics of representative v composers, common musical forms and genres of various western and non historical style periods, and appropriate listening experiences.
+Prerequisite works and -western NUR 109 Clinical Applications I This course provides practice and performance of basic patient skills to ass meeting the needs of selected patients of varying ages.
+Prerequisite: Admi ADN program, Corequisite: NUR 111 1-0-1 ist in